 Livestream shopping sessions can also be structured based on who is hosting the experience.
 Sometimes, you will want to work with an experienced presenter, like an influencer.
 For some sessions, s shop assistant, someone that knows the products, would be the best choice.
 And of course, for some live selling sessions, a mix of the two above will be the best fit.

-Who should be hosting your livestream shopping events?
+Who should be hosting your live shopping events?

 Anybody can go live in front of a camera.
 But after working with brands from all over the world, we’ve borrowed the list to the 3 formats mentioned above.
 Here is what you should know: